Cathy347Le/React-Task-App/README.md

   ```
   - You can test the logic above by manually updating the intial useState to true or false
   - Create methods to update the toggle functionality onShowAddTaskForm, handleShowAddTaskForm
+  - Add conditional rendering to the Add New Task button.
+    - Add New Task purple button changes to Hide Task Form orange